NREL/kaleidoscope/README.md

 # kaleidoscope

-`kaleidoscope` is an R package developed to visualize PLEXOS scenarios.
+`kaleidoscope` is an R package developed to visualize PLEXOS scenarios as packaged by the [`rplexos`](https://github.com/NREL/rplexos) R package.

 ### Eastern Renewable Generation Integration Study (ERGIS) Example